Skip to content

 Partial differential equations are an essential topic in both pure and applied mathematics.
 This topic builds on the introduction given in Advanced Calculus to consider partial linear equations in non-trivial domains and to introduce methods of analysing nonlinear first-order partial differential equations.

-This module introduces research-informed topics in pure mathematics and aims to extend and complement ideas introduced in years 1 and 2.
+This module introduces research-informed topics in pure mathematics and aims to extend and complement ideas introduced earlier in your course.
 It provides a blend of mathematical concepts and techniques widely applicable in data science, operational research, chemistry, engineering, computer science, information technology, statistics, sociology and genetics.

 How you’re taught